 Food is nature’s best medicine

 Since my early years studying nutrition I’ve believed that food is nature’s most powerful medicine.
 Yet, in our overbooked, fast-paced culture, so many people have become disconnected from the important role food plays in their health, mood, pain management, and overall vitality.
 Meals are skipped or rushed, we consistently consume things our body rejects, or we overcompensate with highly restrictive diets.
 Too much focus is put on the number on the scale, instead of on what or how we eat.

 My passion is to help you reconnect to the relationship between what you eat and how you feel.
-“Individualized nutrition” is an approach that blends whole-food choices, an understanding of your unique body, guidelines that align with your lifestyle, and mindfulness to optimize your body’s natural ability to digest and absorb what you feed it.
+“Individualized nutrition” is an approach that blends mood, food choices, an understanding of your unique body, guidelines that align with your lifestyle, and mindfulness to optimize your body’s natural ability to digest and absorb what you feed it.

 Here are the core principles I use to build an individualized care plan with you.

 Whole food is best

 A busy lifestyle can often mean choosing foods purely out of convenience or cost—including heavily processed foods that have a lengthy shelf-life.
 When the majority (50-80% maybe) of what you eat is whole, real, living food, your body will reward you with a healthier gut, sustained energy, and even relief from chronic discomfort or pain.

 Guidelines over rules